LBHackney-IT/lbh-frontend/docs/contributing/git-workflow.md

 ## Releasing to npm

+When reviewing a Release Please pull request, **do not replace the entire PR description**.
+Release Please parses that body to finalize the release.
+Add maintainer notes *above* the auto-generated changelog, or use Release Please’s [override section](https://github.com/googleapis/release-please#how-do-i-change-the-version-number) if you need to amend release notes.

 1. Review and merge the **Release Please pull request** on `main` (merge commit is fine).
 2. The [Release please workflow](https://github.com/LBHackney-IT/lbh-frontend/actions/workflows/release-please.yml) publishes to npm `latest`.
 3. The same workflow opens a **`main` → `develop`** sync pull request (see below).